-Modest targets are anticipated for both of these measures in recognition of: the complexity of influencing factors, the need to work in close coordination with training providers to address them, and potential impacts of current economic conditions.
-It is further recognized that incremental improvement will avoid unintended adverse consequences that could result from more aggressive targets - for example, an undue focus on capacity utilization could increase wait times.
+Modest targets have been set for both of these measures in recognition of: the complexity of influencing factors, the need to work in close coordination with training providers to address them, and potential impacts of current economic conditions.
+It is further recognized that unintended adverse consequences could result from more aggressive targets - for example, an undue focus on capacity utilization could increase wait times.